webismymind/editablegrid/README.txt

       - label: this label will be used in the table header (if no label is given, the name is used)
       - type: type can be one of the following: string, integer, double, boolean, date, email, website, html (if not given, "string" is assumed)
       - editable: is the column editable or not (if not specified, it won't be editable)

+      For double and integer columns, the type can also provide additional information, such as the unit, the precision, and/or the symbol to use for NaN, e.g.:
+      - double(m): unit is 'm'
+      - double(1): precision is 1 (and unit is not specified)
+      - double(m, 1): unit is 'm' and precision is 1
+      - double(m, 1, n/a): unit is 'm', precision is 1 and symbol for NaN is 'n/a'
+      - double(€, 2, -): unit is '€', precision is 2 and symbol for NaN is '-'

-      For string and email columns, you can also specify the desired length of the text field used when editing these values, like this: string(40) or email(24).
+      For string and email columns, you can specify the desired length of the text field used when editing these values, like this: string(40) or email(24).
       The default length is 12 for string and 32 for email and website.

-      <TODO>: explain unit, precision, NaN symbols

       A specific style will be applied to numeric columns (bold and aligned to the right).
       Also, when a numeric cell is edited, the user won't be able to apply its changes until he enters a valid numeric value.